Learn characteristics, winemaking/maturation, and important regions of Riesling, in addition to Germany's prädikat categories.

 - Can be made dry to lusciously sweet

 - Can be light to full bodied

-What is the biggest benefit of Riesling’s high acidity?
+What is the greatest benefit of Riesling’s high acidity?

 It balances both ripeness and high levels of sweetness (residual sugar).

-Describe the different fruit profiles found in just-ripe Riesling vs. extra-ripe Riesling.
+What are the different fruit profiles found in just-ripe Riesling vs. extra-ripe Riesling?

 - Green apples

 - Stone fruits (peach, apricot)